Edit the Portal's Menu Structure

 Title

-Enter the text that should be shown as the separator.
+Enter the text here that you want to display as a separator.

 Multilingualism

-Opens a dialog in which the title can be entered in multiple languages.
+Opens a dialog box where the title can be entered in multiple languages.

-With this setting, the image selected here will be shown as the separator.
+With this setting, the image that can be embedded here is displayed as a separator.

 Styles

-At the bottom right of this dialog you will find the "Styles" button. you can change the style properties of menu elements.
+At the bottom right of this dialog box, you'll find the "Styles" button.
+Here, you can change the style properties of menu items.

 Layout

-Here you can select a specific layout or all desktop layouts, where the style properties should be applied.
+Here, you can select a specific layout or all desktop layouts to which you want to apply the style properties.

-In this box, you can see which menu elements have custom style properties.
+Here you can see which menu items have changed style properties.

 -